VAT on international digital services: when it applies and when it doesn't

 How we work at Exentax

 Our team specialises in international tax structures for residents of Spanish-speaking countries operating online businesses.
 We combine local knowledge of Spain, Andorra and Latin America with operational experience setting up entities in Delaware, Wyoming, Estonia and other jurisdictions.
-Every case starts with a free consultation in which we evaluate residency, activity and goals, and we honestly tell you whether the proposed structure makes sense or whether a simpler alternative is enough.
+Every case starts with a strategic review in which we evaluate residency, activity and goals, and we honestly tell you whether the proposed structure makes sense or whether a simpler alternative is enough.

 What if HMRC, the IRS or my local tax authority asks about my LLC?